Internal structures in the category of right-preordered groups: The quasivariety of (right-)preordered groups

 \begin{Definition}[$S$-Smith-is-Huq property, \cite{OntheSmithisHuqconditioninS-protomodularcategories}] Let $\CC$ be a pointed $S$-protomodular category, and $S$ a class of split epimorphisms in $\CC$ that is closed under composition and contains all product projections

-We say that $\CC$ satisfies the \textit{$S$-Smith-is-Huq property} if any pair of $S$-effective equivalence relations commute in the sense of Smith exactly when their normalizations commute in the sense of Huq. \end{Definition}
+We say that $\CC$ satisfies the \textit{$S$-Smith-is-Huq property} if any pair of $S$-effective equivalence relations commute in the sense of Smith exactly when their normalization commute in the sense of Huq. \end{Definition}

+Before wondering if $\crpogrp$ satisfies the $\sS\mhyphen$Smith-is-Huq property, we give a counterexample to insure $\crpogrp$ does not satisfy the Smith-is-Huq property for all equivalence relations.

+\begin{Example} Consider the indiscrete relation $\nabla=(\Zz^2, \Nn^2)$ over the right-preordered group $(\Zz, \Nn)$. $\nabla$ does not centralize itself in the sense of Smith.
+Indeed, consider the diagram